Wednesday, Sept. 29:

-With an increase of COVID-19 in Harper County, Patterson Health Center has taken the steps to keep patients and staff safe.
+With a continued increase of COVID-19 in Harper County, Patterson Health Center is taking the steps to keep staff and patients safe.

 In an effort to remain in compliance with new federal regulations mandated by the Occupational Safety and Health Administration (OSHA), seating is once again limited in the Patterson Health Center café and community education room.